Reasons to choose UK tech and Createch

 This video from the Technology Transfer Network of the Technology Strategy Board celebrates examples of creative organisations that have exploited technology to innovate within their sectors.

-2. A flexible intellectual property and business system
+3. A Stable iP and business system

-The UK was seventh - ahead of the US - in the 2013 global Networked Readiness Index (see rankings created by INSEAD and World Economic Forum.)
 The UK’s multicultural population, social liberalism and quality of life also make it an attractive prospect for global technology companies to re-locate and hire staff (see KPMG article on the UK).